andreacardybailey/arrayMethodExercises/README.md

 ### Removing Last Added Book

 Write a function named removeLastAdded that has one parameter: an inventory array.
-Thge function removes the most recently added book.
+The function removes the most recently added book.
 Return the updated inventory.

 **Use:** pop

 ### List all Authors

-Write a function named listAllAuthors that accepts the inventory array and returns an array of all unique authors in the inventory.
+Write a function named listAllAuthors that has one parameter: an inventory array.
+It returns an array of all unique authors in the inventory.

 **Use:** map and filter

 ### Total Inventory Value

-Write a function named totalValue that accepts the inventory array and returns the total price of all unsold books in the inventory.
+Write a function named totalValue that has one parameter: an inventory array.
+It returns the total price of all unsold books in the inventory.

 **Use:** filter and reduce

 ### First 3 Expensive Books

-Write a function named top3Expensive that accepts the inventory array and returns an array of titles of the 3 most expensive unsold books.
+Write a function named top3Expensive that has one parameter: an inventory array.
+It returns an array of titles of the 3 most expensive unsold books.

 **Use:** filter, sort, and slice